freewillywonka/Resume/README.md

 MSI Atlas

-Providing support and consultation for Mover Services, Inc. and working closely with a 3rd party developer who is providing an all-in-one software solution aimed at eliminating paper trail.
+Providing support and consultation for Mover Services, Inc. and working closely with a 3rd party developer who is creating customized software for enterprise resource planning (ERP).
+Also working with the IT department to maintain Mover Service’s software for content resource management (CRM).

 **Accomplishments**